House Democrats' new leader Jeffries vows not to 'go off the cliff' on debt ceiling

 Jeffries made his remarks as part of a wide-ranging interview at the U.S. Capitol, where he recently moved into the office suite of the House minority leader.
 In talking of his new job, he said he would work with the majority whenever possible, but that he would oppose extreme measures, including threats over the debt limit.

-Jeffries, 52, is Rep. Nancy Pelosi's successor as Democratic leader, and the first Black leader of a party in Congress.
+Jeffries, 52, is Rep. Nancy Pelosi's successor as the leader of House Democrats, and the first Black leader of a party in Congress.
 After last year's midterm elections, his party is narrowly in the minority.
 Republicans have a four seat majority in the House.
 But Jeffries believes his caucus will be able to wield some power whenever Republicans wrestle with their own internal divisions.

 This month, House Republicans displayed their divisions, needing fifteen rounds of voting before electing House Speaker Kevin McCarthy.
 Democrats were united: every one of their votes on every ballot went for Jeffries.